Astrocut File Formats

 0 |

-column is formed by taking the average of the TSTART
+The TIME column is formed by taking the average of the TSTART and TSTOP values

 Three keywords have also been added to the PIXELS extension header to give additional information about the cutout world coordinate system (WCS).
 TESS FFIs are large and therefore are described by WCS objects that have many non-linear terms.
 Astrocut creates a new simpler (linear) WCS object from the matched set of cutout pixel coordinates and sky coordinates (from the FFI WCS).
 This linear WCS object will generally work very well, however at larger cutout sizes (100-200 pixels per side and above) the linear WCS fit will start to be noticeably incorrect at the edges of the cutout.
 The extra keywords allow the user to determine if the linear WCS is accurate enough for their purpose, and to retrieve the original WCS with distortion coefficients if it is needed.